UGEcko/chroodleWeb/docs/data/links.md

 [CurveMaster (30$)](https://assetstore.unity.com/packages/tools/animation/curve-master-252505) <br> : A tool for tuning your animation curves in Unity.

 [Better UnityAnimationWindow (Audio Waveforms!)](https://github.com/swifter1243/UnityAnimationWindow) <br> : Add your song to the animation window as a waveform WITH beat markers!

+[Chrunity](https://github.com/UGEcko/Chrunity) <br> : A tool that allows you to place Chroma "Geometry" objects in Unity and port it into your map.

 <hr>